raspberrypilearning/time-to-make/en/step_5.md

 ## Add an LED

 --- task ---
-Add an LED amd a 220Ohm resistor to the breadboard.
+Add an LED and a 220Ω resistor to the breadboard.

-Put one resistor leg into GP15 in the Pico, and the other into a free row in the breadboard.
+- Put one resistor leg into GP15 in the Pico, and the other into a free row in the breadboard.

-Add a socket-to-pin wire from the same row in the breadboard to the long LED leg.
+- Add a socket-to-pin wire from the same row in the breadboard to the long LED leg.

-Add a socket-to-pin wire from the shorter LED leg to GND.
+- Add a socket-to-pin wire from the shorter LED leg to GND.

 ![LEDs in a breadboard](images/led-full.png){:width="500px"}
 --- /task ---